internetarchive/wayback-machine-webextension/appstores/chrome/README.md

 #### Permission justification

-Permissions used: `activeTab, cookies, contextMenus, notifications, storage, webRequest, webRequestBlocking, <all_urls>`
+Permissions used: `activeTab, bookmarks, cookies, contextMenus, notifications, storage, webRequest, webRequestBlocking, <all_urls>`

 - activeTab: For using tabs.executeScript() to insert html content for error popups and wikipedia.
+- bookmarks: Used in Auto Save Bookmarks feature.
 - cookies: Used in login authentication.
 - contextMenus: For right-click shortcuts to common features.
 - notifications: To notify users of initiation, completion, and error alerts while saving.